konlanz/araw-be/README.md

 - `GET /?category=` – paginated listing filtered by `MediaCategory`.
 - `DELETE /{id}` – remove object from MinIO and catalog.

+#### Public Applications (`/api/public/events/{applicationSlug}/applications`)
+- `POST /` – open endpoint that (optionally) creates a participant, submits their application, and emails them using the Gmail templates.
+The event must be published, open for registration, and have capacity.

 ### Authentication (OAuth 2.0)
 - Spring Authorization Server is embedded in the backend.
 Confidential clients can use the authorization-code + refresh-token flow against the `/oauth2/authorize` and `/oauth2/token` endpoints (see `AuthorizationServerBeansConfig` for the sample `admin-client`).
 - Admin users authenticate either using their local credentials (stored in the `admins` table) or via federated Google sign-in (`spring.security.oauth2.client.registration.google.*`).
 Only pre-existing, active admin emails are allowed; no automatic provisioning occurs.